 - Prior experience in a supervisory or team management role preferred.

 - Performs such other duties as the supervisor may from time to time deem necessary.

 EDUCATION AND EXPERIENCE

-- B.S./B.A. or M.S. in a field of natural resources to commensurate with hiring discipline; M.S. or graduate level coursework preferred.
+- B.S./B.A. or M.S. in a field of Science to commensurate with hiring discipline; M.S. or graduate level coursework preferred.
 This level may be achieved by Scientists with minimum seven years' experience since Bachelor's degree, or six years' experience with Master's degree; typical incumbent has eight to ten years' experience.
 Five or more years of project management experience is also required.

 - Prior experience with Galveston, Fort Worth, Mobile or New Orleans Districts of the USACE and Louisiana and Texas DOT projects preferred.
 Prior absence and presence survey experience as well as USFWS scientific permits or ability to obtain permits also preferred.
 Prior environmental impact assessment experience also preferred.

-- TXDOT pre-certifications, Professional Wetland Scientists, and Project Management Professionals preferred but not required.
+- TXDOT pre-certifications, Professional Wetland Scientists, and Project Management Professionals preferred.

 Atkins offers its employees a robust rewards package which includes: a competitive salary; a broad benefits package including medical/RX, dental, vision, life, disability, legal, hospitalization and other valuable voluntary options; generous time-off programs; flexible work schedules; 401(k) with employer match; professional and career development opportunities through our corporate university, as well as a highly-regarded tuition reimbursement program; and an unmatched culture focused on client-service, quality, and tireless pursuit of excellence in all we do.
 Atkins is an equal opportunity, drug-free employer committed to diversity in the workplace.
 EOE/Minorities/Females/Vet/Disability.